How to keep your early pregnancy a secret…shh!

 - DON’T deny it if people ask – what?
 Sounds weird, but if people are direct enough to confront you with it, it’s best to bluff – say ‘of course!’ then laugh it off as a joke.
 It will be much less obvious that turning bright red and stumbling around for a cover story.

-- You’re driving (no-one can argue with this. although it only works if you actually do drive, and not if you’re in central London and clearly commute to work via the tube you live next door to)
+- You’re driving Tell everyone you can’t have a drink as you are driving.
+No-one can argue with this. although it only works if you actually do drive, and not if you’re in central London and clearly commute to work via the tube you live next door to…

-- You’re still really hungover from last night and OMG can’t even face hair of the dog:.
-Also a good cover story for being green / grey and running off to be sick lots
+- You’re still really hungover from last night and OMG can’t even face hair of the dog: This is a genuinely good cover story.
+And also a good cover story for morning sickness, and telling people why you are various shades of green / grey and running off to be sick lots

-- You’ve had a couple of drinks already and feel really drunk: Lightweight, empty stomach, gone to your head, feeling woozy, that kind of thing.
-So you’re sticking to water till you sober up a bit
+- Say you’ve had a couple of drinks already and feel really drunk: Say you are a lightweight, or drank on an empty stomach, it’s gone to your head, you’re feeling woozy, that kind of thing.
+So just to be on the safe side you’re sticking to water till you sober up a bit

-- Say nothing at all: Accept a drink and hold it or take small sips (do the lemonade-in-a-wine-glass trick).
-Pretend you’re drinking something-with-a-mixer.
+- Say nothing at all: Accept a drink and hold it or take small sips.
+Do the lemonade-in-a-wine-glass trick.
+Pretend you’re drinking something-clear-with-a-mixer.
 I had to do this at a very boozy wedding with my second pregnancy.
 People didn’t notice a thing (and I found out after I wasn’t the only one!
 I had no clue either).